First time at the Grand Théâtre?

 Can I eat and drink there?

 Of course!
 And every level has its own bar.
 Whether before the performance, during the intermission or even after the show, everything will be ready to make your experience unforgettable.
 Drinks and food are not allowed in the auditorium.
-Further information is available on the catering page of this brochure and on gtg.ch/restauration
+More information here gtg.ch/en/food-beverage/

 Opera for everyone